 If you are fed up with carrying around a heavy and cumbersome reusable water bottle with you, this could be an excellent option to consider.
 They make the Bübi Bottle from BPA-free silicone.
 It is collapsible, flexible, easy to use, and clean.
 Made from 100% medical-grade silicone, this bottle is sleek, compact, and heat resistant.

 This company has partnered with Water.org and claims to donate a portion of the payment from each purchase towards this good cause.
-These bottles have been tested and approved by an internationally accredited agency, and are friendly for the environment and safe when it comes to human health.
+These bottles have been tested and approved by an internationally accredited agency and are friendly to the environment and safe when it comes to human health.

 Bübi Bottles on Amazon: